Oil Analysis Interpretation

-An oil analysis program revolves around the final oil analysis report.
+An Oil Analysis Interpretation program revolves around the final oil analysis report.
 When personnel lack experience in reading a report, they would soon feel frustrated trying to make sense of all the jargon.
-Frustration leads to lack of appreciation and eventual failure of your program.
+Frustration leads to a lack of appreciation and eventual failure of your program.
 For your program to succeed, your team will need to come to terms with learning how to read and interpret an oil analysis report.

 Know the target limit for each parameter

-As Peter Drucker mentioned, "you can't manage what you don't measure".
-Before you even start your program you are already setting yourself up for failure if you did not set any target.
-You would not know if your program is working or if your program is off-course that you need to readjust or re-evaluate your activities.
+As Peter Drucker mentioned, “you can’t manage what you don’t measure”.
+Before you even start your program, you are already setting yourself up for failure if you have not set a target.
+You would not know if your program is working or if your program is off course that you need to readjust or re-evaluate your activities.
 Talk to an analyst to know more about target setting.

 Identify your sampling location

-When relating oil analysis parameters for contamination and wear trend, it is important to know where and how your samples were taken as these could affect your result.
-It is also important to record supporting details such as filter changes, oil top-offs, issues to maintenance activities as they occur to help you make sense of the trend and changes in your oil and machine.
+When analyzing oil for contamination and wear, it is important to know where and how samples were taken.
+Sampling methods can affect your results.
+It is also important to record supporting details, such as filter changes, oil top-offs, and maintenance issues.
+Doing this as they occur helps you make sense of trends and changes in your oil and machinery.

 Talk to your lubricant analyst

-Report interpretation process should be a collaboration.
+The report interpretation process should be a collaboration.
 Very much like a doctor-patient relationship, your team needs to communicate with your analyst all the supporting details you recorded.
-While an analyst knows the possible issues of the changes in your oil analysis trend but without your input, the analyst is blind to the operational specifics that are often required for a holistic and more specific interpretation.
+While an analyst knows the possible issues of the changes in your oil analysis trend, without your input, the analyst is blind to the operational specifics that are often required for a holistic and more specific interpretation.

 Sort the reports with Warning signs and address immediately